 Zero to 5k training

 This is the page for our Starter running group.
 After our successful and award winning Zero to 5k programme in September 2015 we have made our Zero to 5k Starter Group a regular feature in our training programme.
-The Zero to 5k is a 10 week programme that starts on a fixed date and culminates in runners completing the Stevenage Parkrun with other members of the club.
-The group meet on Tuesday or Thursday evenings at 7:15pm at the car park in Shephalbury Park (SG2 8NP).
+The Zero to 5k is a 10 week programme that starts on a fixed date and culminates in runners completing a continuous 5K with other members of the club (the graduation run!).
+The group meet on Tuesday evenings at 7:15pm in the car park at Hampson Park (SG1 5QU).

 We use a route around the cycle ways in Stevenage and use a mixture of running efforts followed by short recoveries to gradually build individuals up to the point where they will be able to run 5k continuously at THEIR pace.